-The internet can be a force for change rather than just fuelling the problem, as seen through the pioneering work of GATE Herts through Report Racism GRT.
-Since our analysis took place, there has been significant growth in use of the site.
-However, there is a need for more institutional support to fund and sustain the work of GRT-activists and organisations.
-GATE Herts currently receive support from the MHCLG.
+The internet can be a force for change rather than just fuelling the problem, as seen in the pioneering work of GATE Herts through Report Racism GRT.
+Since our analysis took place, there has been a significant growth in use of the site.
+However, there is a need for more institutional support to fund and sustain the work of GRT activists and organisations.
+GATE Herts currently receives support from the Ministry for Housing, Communities and Local Government.
 This needs to be maintained, promoted and enhanced in order to sustain and grow their work on recording and responding to hate incidents faced by GRT groups.
 Rostas and Ryder (2012) identify that more investment is needed in the GRT third sector.
-They outline that in the UK only 20 registered GRT charities existed at their time of writing, despite a GRT population of
+They outline that in the UK only 20 registered GRT charities existed at their time of writing, despite a GRT population of 300,000.

-300,000.
 They argue that across Europe, there is a lack of voice and representation of Roma populations and that policies are bound to fail unless policy-makers engage with grassroots Roma communities.
 They recognise the work of some NGOs in doing this, including in the UK, and call for policy-makers to work closely with these organisations.
-The EU Framework for Roma Integration offers some imperative for European countries to respond but there need to be more specific inclusion commitments that are implemented and monitored with states held accountable (ibid.).
+The EU Framework for Roma Integration offers some imperative for European countries to respond, but more specific inclusion commitments need to be implemented and monitored, with states held accountable (Rostas and Ryder, 2012).
 A post-Brexit Britain will likely be free from even this loose requirement to tackle the exclusion of GRT groups.